wkumari/draft-wkumari-dnsop-multiple-responses/README.md

       the name server operator would like to return additional answers for.

-   Supporting information  Supporting information is the DNSSEC RRSIGs
+   Supporting DNSSEC information  Supporting DNSSEC information is the
-      that prove the authenticity of the Additional records.
+      DNSSEC RRSIGs that prove the authenticity of the Additional records.